alexhwoods/atomiccommits.io-sitebuilder/README.md

 It creates and updates versions of sites, which are just strings — presumed to be valid HTML.

+## Setting up BigTable

+1. Create a BigTable Instance.
+2. Create tables, column families, and seed the database.
+3. Create a service account with the proper permissions and set the environment variable `GOOGLE_APPLICATION_CREDENTIALS`.

 ## To Run

 ```